 My mouth calls out the names of people who are going to die.

-My brother's mouth kisses my cheek before I go to sleep.
+My sister's mouth kisses my cheek before I go to sleep.

 The mouths of the customers ask for pills.